cowprotocol/services/database/README.md

  valid\_to: point in time when the order can no longer be settled
  fee\_amount: amount in sell\_token the owner agreed upfront as a fee to be taken for the trade
  kind: whether the order is a buy or a sell order
- partially\_fillable: determines if the order can be executed in multiple smaller trades or if it everything has to be executed at once
+ partially\_fillable: determines if the order can be executed in multiple smaller trades or if everything has to be executed at once
  signature: signature provided by the owner stored as raw bytes.
 What these bytes mean is determined by signing\_scheme
  cancellation\_timestamp: when the order was cancelled.
 If the the timestamp is null it means the order was not cancelled
  receiver: address that should receive the buy\_tokens.
 If this is null the owner will receive the buy tokens